JohnLeber/CUDA-Path-Tracer/README.md

 6) If replacing the OBJ model, all faces must be converted to triangles else the OBJ loading code may not load the model correctly.
 7) To compile the application, I used CUDA 11.6 and Visual studio 2019 community edition - be sure to install the MFC desktop module.
 8) I changed the extension of the Sponza OBJ file to .mesh to avoid gitignore filtering out OBJ files.
 There was probably a better way to do this but...
-9) To use the Crytek Sponza model define CRYTEKSPONZA in framework.h;
+9) To use the Crytek Sponza model define CRYTEKSPONZA in framework.h
 10) For indirect lighting I only do two bounces.
 There are too many polygons in the models to do anymore than this at the moment.
 ## Credits